gevent/gevent/docs/loop_impls.rst

 .. rubric:: Platform Support

-gevent tests libev on Linux, and macOS (previously it was also tested on Windows).
+gevent tests libev on Linux and macOS.
 There is no known list of platforms officially supported by libev, although FreeBSD, OpenBSD and Solaris/SmartOS have been reported to work with gevent on libev at various points.

 On Windows, libev has `many limitations
 <http://pod.tst.eu/http://cvs.schmorp.de/libev/ev.pod#WIN32_PLATFORM_LIMITATIONS_AND_WORKA>`_.